-Dr. Emilie Amar-Zifkin is the Flegg Postdoctoral Fellow in Jewish Studies at McGill University, where she works on medieval history, disability studies, and ghosts.
-She just finished a year at the University of Toronto, where she was the Kaplan Postdoctoral Fellow in Jewish-Christian Relations, and where she explored sensory studies as a pedagogical framework for the study of medieval Jewish history.
+Dr. Emilie Amar-Zifkin is the Harwood Visiting Assistant Professor of Judaic Studies at Franklin & Marshall College in Lancaster, PA.
+She just finished two years at McGill University as the Flegg Postdoctoral Fellow in Jewish Studies, where her work focused on medieval history, disability studies, and occasionally ghosts.
 She holds a Ph.D. in Jewish Studies from Yale University, an M.A. in the History of Judaism from the University of Chicago Divinity School, and a B.A in from Fordham University in Theology and Stage Management.
-She is currently working on her first monograph, called Acting out in Ashkenaz, which offers an analysis of Jewish-Christian relations in medieval towns that conceptualizes both the history and the primary sources as texts with their own theatrical components.
+Dr. Amar-Zifkin is currently finishing her first monograph, Acting out in Ashkenaz, which offers an analysis of Jewish-Christian relations in medieval towns that conceptualizes both the history and the primary sources as texts with their own theatrical components.

 Last Updated